Last updated: January 4th, 2021

 Rideau Canal Cruise

 If you’d like to experience the Rideau Canal further, jump on a scenic canal cruise through the city.
 You’ll get to learn about the canal while sailing past some of Ottawa’s landmarks on a 100% electric boat.
 Commentary is done live and is bilingual, but is also available as an audio guide application.
 This same company runs Ottawa tours on the Ottawa River as well, which we’ll talk about below.

 Ottawa River Cruise

-Another scenic cruise in Ottawa is the on the Ottawa river, which splits Ontario from Quebec.
+Another scenic cruise in Ottawa is on the Ottawa river, which splits Ontario from Quebec.
 You’ll sail past Parliament Hill, under the Alexandra Bridge and all the way up past the Prime Minister’s house and back.
-Commentary is bi-lingual and is done live.
-If you’re looking to simply get out on the water, relax, and admire some views of the shoreline, you’ll like this tour.
+The commentary is bi-lingual and is done live.
+If you’re looking to simply get out on the water, relax, and admire some views of the shoreline, you’ll like this tour – especially in summer.

 There are so many options for accommodation in Canada’s capital.
 From budget-friendly hotels to luxury hotels, you’ll find it all.
 In fact, there are even unique accommodation options, such as staying in an old jail or enjoying a Bed and Breakfast!
-Here are some options below:
+So if you’re looking for where to go in Ottawa, here are some options:

 Fairmont Chateau Laurier – Luxury

 Everyone knows what the Chateau Laurier is.
 It’s basically an attraction even if you’re not staying there.
 It’s in a prime location right next to Parliament Hill and is a stunning gothic castle-like building.
 It’s beautiful.
 If you’re looking for Ottawa hotels downtown, this is a great option, as is the Best Western below.